- Home

 Male, Female, Others

-A career as reporter is suitable for everyone regardless of gender.
+A career as a reporter is suitable for everyone regardless of gender.
 A reporter career is based on fieldwork.
-He or she requires to travel from one place to another to collect information and news bytes of sources such as relatives, police officials and related people to present the news story.
+He or she requires to travel from one place to another to collect information and news bytes from sources such as relatives, police officials and related people to present the news story.

 Table of Contents for Reporter